avniproject/avni-website/src/pages/blog/2022-05-03-field-visit-jnpct.md

 ----------------------------

 The first village we visited was Penda, a village that often gets separated from rest of the region during monsoons.
 It becomes quite difficult to access.
 Health workers inform the woman before the expected date of delivery to shift to a nearby village with better access.
 In cases when even that is not possible, the organisation has already provided training to midwives through the help of staff from ARCH (Action Research in Community Health), another organisation which has been working in the region on community health.
 This ensures avoidance of any critical situations.
+Here we interacted with sahelis and supervisors, also observed how they interact with beneficiaries and fill up the data in avni.

 ![](/img/2022-05-03-field-visit-jnpct/village-meet.jpg)<pre>Discussion in village</pre>
 ----------------------------